The Flawed RFP: A Time Sink in the Digital Age

 8. Select Vendor

-Recommend the vendor having the highest cumulative score through all evaluation stages.
+Recommend the vendor with the highest cumulative score across all evaluation stages.

 Deliverable: Vendor Recommendation